-- RevCrest, Inc must be honest about who they are and what they are trying to do.
+- RevCrest, Inc must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - RevCrest, Inc cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.